TheCHead/nikku-no-gemu/content/posts/projects/godotstudy0.md

 I didn't expect to like Godot as much as I did while making this little game.
 The engine turned out to be super fast and lightweight, with tools that are intuitive and easy to use.
 Between the brilliant Input Map, human-readable scene files, built-in script reference, signals, quick node access with the `%` sign (which is performant too!), and simple quality-of-life features like the Timer node, Godot is a treat to use.

 I couldn't be more excited to join the Godot community today, when the engine is receiving the attention it absolutely deserves.
-There's more materials and knowledge being produced for it every day than ever and I'll definitely continue learning Godot and using it for my personal projects in the future.
+There's more that ever materials and knowledge being produced for it every day and I'll definitely continue learning Godot and using it for my personal projects in the future.
 It also just feels great to have such a powerful new tool in my kit!